Three Fuss-Catalan posets in interaction and their associative algebras: Some Fuss-Catalan posets

 \section{Some Fuss-Catalan posets}

 We present here some examples of subposets of $\delta$-cliff posets.
 We focus in this work on three posets whose elements are enumerated by $m$-Fuss-Catalan numbers for the case $\delta = \MapM$, $m \geq 0$.
 We provide some combinatorial properties of these posets like among others, a description of their input-wings, output-wings, and butterflies, a study of their order theoretic properties, and a study of their cubic realizations.
 We end this section by establishing links between these three families of posets in terms of poset morphisms, poset embeddings, and poset isomorphisms.
-We shall omit some straightforward proofs (for instance, in the case of the descriptions of input-wings, output-wings, butterflies, meet-irreducible and join-irreducible elements of the posets). \medbreak
+We shall omit some straightforward proofs (for instance, in the case of the descriptions of input-wings, output-wings, butterflies, meet-irreducible and join-irreducible elements of the posets ---the descriptions of these two families use Proposition~\ref{prop:join_meet_irreducible_elements_subfamilies}). \medbreak